ADA EHO Facebook

 Options For Loved Ones With Memory Loss

-Having a specialized team of support and a secure place to call home often brings greater peace of mind to those facing memory loss as well as their families.
-If your family has reached the point of looking into additional care for your loved one with cognitive decline, you may not know where to start exploring your financial options.
-The team at The Crossings at Riverchase can help you get started – and here we’re sharing a few factors to take into consideration.
+A specialized support team and a secure place to call home often brings greater peace of mind not only to those facing memory loss but to those who love and support them.
+If your family is looking into additional care for a loved one with cognitive decline, the team at The Crossings at Riverchase can help navigate the initial steps to take and factors to consider when starting the process.

 Ways To Pay For Memory Care

-For starters, it’s important to keep any existing health care or insurance plans active that may help meet your loved one’s needs.
-Different insurance policies – including Medicare, private insurance, a group employee plan, retiree health coverage, disability insurance, veterans benefits or long-term care insurance – may contribute toward paying for care.
+It’s important to keep any existing health care or insurance plans active that may support your loved one’s needs.
+Different insurance policies – including Medicare, private insurance, group employee plan, retiree health coverage, disability insurance, veterans’ benefits or long-term care insurance – may contribute to cover the cost of care.

 Medicare does not cover long-term care – although Medicare coverage may help with any medical costs incurred with memory loss.
 Medicaid coverage is not accepted at our community; however, you can look into these additional types of coverage in order to find assistance.

-• Veterans Benefits: Veterans and their spouses may be able to qualify for monthly benefits to help with the costs of care using Veterans Aid and Attendance.
-The process can take several months so it’s important for eligible veterans to apply early through the Veterans Administration.
+• Veterans Benefits: Using Veterans Aid & Attendance, veterans and their spouses may be able to qualify for monthly benefits to help pay for the costs of care.
+It’s important for eligible veterans to apply early through the Veterans Administration.
+The process can take several months to complete.

-• Disability Insurance: A disability policy provides income for a worker who can’t work due to illness or injury.
+• Disability Insurance: If a worker cannot work due to illness or injury, a disability policy provides income for the worker.
 This may be an option for some individuals; however, this type of plan must be in place before symptoms of memory loss begin.

-Through memory care at The Crossings at Riverchase, families can ensure a comfortable, compassionate and safe home for their loved ones.
-When you’re ready to work together to confront the challenges of memory impairment, we’re here to serve as a resource and can support you in determining how to pay for memory care.
+Memory Care at The Crossings at Riverchase ensures families a comfortable, compassionate and safe environment for their loved ones.
+We work together to confront the challenges of memory impairment and serve as a supportive resource when determining how to pay for memory care.